leoncvlt/trading212-pie-sync/README.md

 optional arguments:
   -h, --help            show this help message and exit --from-json FROM_JSON
-                        Parse the list of holdings to update from a .json file with the format { [ticker]: [percentage], ... }}
+                        Parse the list of holdings to update from this .json file with the format { [ticker]: [percentage], ... }
-  --from-csv FROM_CSV   Parse the list of holdings to update from a .csv file with the format [ticker],[percentage] for each line
+  --from-csv FROM_CSV   Parse the list of holdings to update from this .csv file with the format [ticker],[percentage] for each line
   --from-shared-pie FROM_SHARED_PIE
+                        Parse the list of instruments to update from the URL of a shared pie --substitutions SUBSTITUTIONS
+                        Parse a list of replacement tickers from this .json file, To be used when a ticker is not found.
+The list format is { [original ticker]: [ticker to use if original not found], ... }
-                        Parse the list of instruments to update from the URL of a shared pie -c, --await-confirm   Do not commit changes automatically and wait for user to confirm -v, --verbose         Increase output log verbosity
+  -c, --await-confirm   Do not commit changes automatically and wait for user to confirm -v, --verbose         Increase output log verbosity
 ```